Roy Shaw (politician): Early life and education

 Roy Shaw was born in 1925 to Edwin Victor and Edith Lily Shaw in Hampstead as the only son in a family of six children.
 His family home was in Highfield Road, West Hampstead.
 He was educated at Emmanuel Infant School and Beckford Junior School, before winning a scholarship to William Ellis, which was a grammar school at the time.
 His academic ambitions were stalled by his father's sudden death, and Shaw left school aged 16 to work as a clerk for the tobacconist W.D. & H.O.
 Wills.

 Shaw joined the army in December 1943, during the Second World War.
-After six weeks’ basic training, he joined the Royal Armoured Corps, and in August 1944, was sent to France with a tank as a reinforcement.
+After six weeks' basic training, he joined the Royal Armoured Corps, and in August 1944, was sent to France with a tank as a reinforcement.
 He was at the forefront of efforts to liberate the occupied country.
 It was later said by his council colleagues that "his experience of war gave him the desire to help others and led him into politics."
 Shaw joked about his service: "Army life was tough, but good training for Camden Labour Group meetings in the 1970s and 1980s."

 It was not until 1947 that Shaw was demobbed, whereupon he applied to become a civilian intelligence officer.
 Whilst at William Ellis, he had learnt German, and he was thus posted to Germany, where he helped to gather information on the British-Russian border.
 He served in the army until 1952.

 Career

 Shaw joined the Labour Party in 1948, and was involved in the 1951 general election in Hampstead.
 In 1952, he moved to Kentish Town, and became secretary of Hampstead Constituency Labour Party.

 He became a councillor in the Metropolitan Borough of Hampstead in 1956, representing the Kilburn ward and serving on the borough until 1962.
 He was an alderman in the Metropolitan Borough of St Pancras, a borough which he was a member of from 1962 to 1965.
 These were two of the three boroughs which were merged to create Camden Council in 1965.

 Shaw was elected to represent the safe Labour ward of Grafton in 1964 and was re-elected in the ward at each subsequent election.
 In 1965, he became chief whip and deputy leader, roles he held until 1973.
 He was also chairman of the Planning Committee from 1967 to 1968, and chairman of the Finance Committee from 1971 to 1974.
 The following year, he was made leader of the council.
 Shaw became the leader of the Labour group and of the council on the resignation of Frank Dobson.
 He led Labour into the 1978 and 1982 elections, both of which they narrowly won.
-He was replaced as leader the day after the 1982 election by Phil Turner.
+He was replaced as leader the day after the 1982 election by leftwing faction candidate Phil Turner.
 From 1990 to 1994, Shaw was the council's deputy leader.